risk-first/website/Boundary-Risk.md

  - They are both [Content Management Systems](https://en.wikipedia.org/wiki/Content_management_system).
  - They both use a [LAMP (Linux, Apache, MySql, PHP) Stack](https://en.wikipedia.org/wiki/LAMP_(software_bundle)).
  - They were both started around the same time (2001 for Drupal, 2003 for WordPress).
- - They are both Open-Source, and have a wide variety of [Plugins](https://en.wikipedia.org/wiki/Plug-in_(computing)), that is, ways for other programmers to extend the functionality in new directions.
+ - They are both Open-Source, and have a wide variety of [_plugins_](https://en.wikipedia.org/wiki/Plug-in_(computing)), that is, ways for other programmers to extend the functionality in new directions.

-In practice, they are very different, as we will see.
-The quality, and choice of plugins for a given platform, along with factors such as community and online documentation is often called its _ecosystem_:
+But crucially, the underlying abstractions of WordPress and Drupal are different, so the plugins available for each are different.
+The quality and choice of plugins for a given platform, along with factors such as community and online documentation, is often called its _ecosystem_:

 > "... a set of businesses functioning as a unit and interacting with a shared market for software and services, together with relationships among them.
 These relationships are frequently underpinned by a common technological platform and operate through the exchange of information, resources, and artifacts." - [Software Ecosystem, _Wikipedia_](https://en.wikipedia.org/wiki/Software_ecosystem)